dryan03/invent-manage/README.txt

-This version has implemented the ordering system but it has yet to be tested.
+This version has the
+	ordering system
+	import system
+	viewing items
+fully operational